 Bro.
 Gregory Williams, Jr.

 On Monday, September 26, 2016, Bro.
-Gregory Williams, Esq. prepared the Mu Gamma Chapter Application for Reactivation and Reassignment as a Graduate Chapter.
+Gregory Williams, Esq. prepared the Bloody Mu Gamma Chapter Application for Reactivation and Reassignment as a Graduate Chapter.
 The Application was signed by forty Omega men initiated at Mu Gamma Chapter.

-On Thursday, January 18, 2018 in Atlanta, Georgia during a formal meeting of the Supreme Council of Omega Psi Phi Fraternity Inc., a motion was made by the 9th District Representative for the Reactivation of Mu Gamma Chapter as a Graduate Chapter to be located in Irving, Texas.
+On Thursday, January 18, 2018 in Atlanta, Georgia during a formal meeting of the Supreme Council of Omega Psi Phi Fraternity Inc., a motion was made by the 9th District Representative for the Reactivation of Bloody Mu Gamma Chapter as a Graduate Chapter to be located in Irving, Texas.
 The motion was passed by a majority vote of the Supreme Council at that time.

-On Thursday, February 8, 2018 Mu Gamma Chapter held its first official meeting as an activated Graduate Chapter servicing the City of Irving, Texas.
+On Thursday, February 8, 2018 Bloody Mu Gamma Chapter held its first official meeting as an activated Graduate Chapter servicing the City of Irving, Texas.